-On September 17, 2019, we completed our initial public offering, or IPO, pursuant to which we issued and sold 10,350,000 shares of common stock, including the exercise in full by the underwriters of their option to purchase 1,350,000 additional shares of our common stock, at the public offering price of \$18.00 per share, resulting in net proceeds of \$169.7 million, after deducting underwriting discounts and commissions and other offering expenses.
+On September 17, 2019, we completed our initial public offering, or IPO, pursuant to which we issued and sold 10,350,000 shares of our common stock, including the exercise in full by the underwriters of their option to purchase 1,350,000 additional shares of our common stock, at the public offering price of \$18.00 per share, resulting in net proceeds of \$169.7 million, after deducting underwriting discounts and commissions and other offering expenses.
 Upon the closing of the IPO, our outstanding convertible preferred stock automatically converted into shares of common stock.

-On October 13, 2020, the Company completed the sale of 5,637,254 shares of common stock in an underwritten public offering, including 735,294 shares of common stock sold pursuant to the underwriter's full exercise of their option to purchase additional shares, at an offering price of \$51.00 per share, resulting in net proceeds to the Company of \$269.5 million.
+On October 13, 2020, we completed a follow-on offering pursuant to which we issued and sold 5,637,254 shares of our common stock, including the exercise in full by the underwriters of their option to purchase 735,294 additional shares of our common stock, at the public offering price of \$51.00 per share, resulting in net proceeds of \$269.5 million, after deducting underwriting discounts and commissions and other offering expenses.